KhymNad/resume-matcher-client/README.md

   Connects to backend APIs to extract job titles, experience, education, and skills using NLP (Hugging Face).

 -  **Job Matching Sidebar**
-  Automatically matches skills to jobs using ESCO + embedding search and displays results in a toggleable sidebar.
+  Automatically matches skills to jobs using the Adzuna API and displays results in a toggleable sidebar.

 -  **Resume Preview**
   Preview the uploaded resume file from the UI without needing to reupload.